Public Affairs Officer

 - Communicate with journalists, special interest groups and individuals regarding Defence

 Public Affairs Officers work in a modern office setting.
 They may work in a wide variety of environments such as major bases and various headquarters across Canada and abroad.
-They may also be required to deploy anywhere in the world to support Canadian Forces operations during times of conflict, peace support operations or humanitarian missions.
+They may also be required to deploy anywhere in the world to support Forces operations during times of conflict, peace support operations or humanitarian missions.

 The starting salary for a fully-trained Public Affairs Officer is $51,000 per year; however, depending on previous experience and training the starting salary may be higher.
 Regular promotions through the junior officer ranks take place based on the completion of required training and on the length of service as an officer.
 Once promoted to the rank of Lieutenant (Navy) or Captain, their salary is approximately $74,000 per year.